Nestlé (VTX:NESN) Given a CHF 118 Price Target by Jefferies Financial Group Analysts

-Jefferies Financial Group set a CHF 118 price target on Nestlé (VTX:NESN) in a research report sent to investors on Friday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Nestlé (VTX:NESN) has been given a CHF 118 price objective by Jefferies Financial Group in a research report issued on Thursday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.

-NESN has been the subject of a number of other research reports.
-Credit Suisse Group set a CHF 93 price target on Nestlé and gave the company a sell rating in a research report on Tuesday, October 15th.
-Royal Bank of Canada set a CHF 92 price objective on Nestlé and gave the stock a sell rating in a report on Thursday, October 17th.
-JPMorgan Chase & Co. set a CHF 120 price objective on shares of Nestlé and gave the company a buy rating in a research note on Thursday, December 12th.
-Sanford C. Bernstein set a CHF 101 target price on shares of Nestlé and gave the stock a neutral rating in a report on Thursday, October 17th.
-Finally, Baader Bank set a CHF 115 target price on shares of Nestlé and gave the stock a buy rating in a research report on Wednesday, December 11th.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and ten have issued a buy rating to the company.
-Nestlé currently has a consensus rating of Buy and a consensus target price of CHF 111.73.
+Several other brokerages have also recently issued reports on NESN.
+HSBC set a CHF 109 price objective on shares of Nestlé and gave the company a “neutral” rating in a research note on Friday, October 18th.
+Baader Bank set a CHF 115 price objective on shares of Nestlé and gave the company a “buy” rating in a research note on Wednesday, December 11th.
+Royal Bank of Canada set a CHF 92 target price on shares of Nestlé and gave the company a “sell” rating in a report on Thursday, October 17th.
+Morgan Stanley set a CHF 120 price target on shares of Nestlé and gave the company a “buy” rating in a research report on Thursday, December 12th.
+Finally, Goldman Sachs Group set a CHF 115 price target on shares of Nestlé and gave the company a “buy” rating in a research report on Thursday, December 12th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and ten have given a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus price target of CHF 111.73.

 Nestle SA is a nutrition, health and wellness company.
 The Company’s segments are Zone Europe, Middle East and North Africa (EMENA); Zone Americas (AMS); Zone Asia, Oceania and sub-Saharan Africa (AOA); Nestle Waters; Nestle Nutrition, and Other Businesses.
 The Company operates in the United States, Greater China Region, Switzerland and Rest of the World.